 Are you thinking of going seriously green?
 Are you willing to invest some serious money up front in order to reap the benefits in the long run?
 If so, a wind turbine might be the thing for you.

 I’ve installed CFLs and programmable thermostats, but what I’d really love to do is to be almost exclusively reliant on my own energy production, with the ability to sell excess back to the grid on windy days and pull in a bit of electricity on very still days.
 I happen to live in an area where several school districts within an hour’s drive, as well as a dozen or so individual homeowners, have installed their own Skystream wind turbines for electricity generation.

 How big are they?
 They stand about forty feet high, tall enough to be well over the roof of a three story home.
 In other words, it would roughly be twice as high as the roof on a two story suburban home, for example.
 These are tall enough that you have to check around for local zoning issues to see whether or not you can put such a structure in place (they’re perfectly fine over almost all of Iowa, for example – I checked).

 How much power does one generate?
-For a Skystream to be fully functional, you need to live in an area with wind that averages 10 miles per hour or more; on the Great Plains, this isn’t a problem, as you can see from this wind map of Iowa for a recent month.
+For a Skystream to be fully functional, you need to live in an area with wind that averages 10 miles per hour or more; on the Great Plains, this isn’t a problem, as you can see from this wind map of Cedar Rapids, Iowa.
 You can easily find wind maps for your own state as well.

 Given that, a fully functional Skystream wind turbine produces 1.8 kW of power in a 20 mile per hour wind.
 To put that in context, that’s just under 1,300 kilowatt hours a month.
 For comparison’s sake, we used approximately 600 kilowatt hours of electricity last month – and this included a particularly vicious cold period where temperatures sunk below zero for a period.